 4. Genetic Factors

-- Gene-environment interaction: Genetic predisposition can interact with environmental stressors to increase the likelihood of depression.
+- Gene-environment interaction: Genetic predisposition can interact with environmental stressors to increase the likelihood.
 For example, someone with a genetic predisposition to depression may develop it after experiencing a traumatic event.

 5. Personality Traits

-- Low self-esteem: People with a negative self-view or who are overly self-critical may be more vulnerable to depression.
+- Low self-esteem: People with a negative self-view or who are overly self-critical may be more vulnerable.

 - Sensitivity to rejection: Those who are highly sensitive to rejection or criticism may experience heightened emotional responses that can lead to depression.

-- Avoidant coping: Using avoidance or denial to deal with stressful situations instead of addressing problems directly can increase the risk of depression.
+- Avoidant coping: Using avoidance or denial to deal with stressful situations instead of addressing problems directly can increase the risk.

 6. Lifestyle Factors

-- Lack of sleep: Chronic sleep deprivation or poor-quality sleep can contribute to depression.
+- Lack of sleep: Chronic sleep deprivation or poor-quality sleep can contribute.
 Sleep and mental health are closely related, with insomnia being both a symptom and a possible cause of depression.

 - Poor diet: A diet high in processed foods, sugars, and unhealthy fats can negatively affect brain function and mood.
 Nutritional deficiencies, such as low levels of B vitamins, omega-3 fatty acids, and magnesium, are linked to depression.